socketsupply/docs/apps/toolbox/index.md

 # Toolbox

 ## What is the Opeartor Toolbox?
+Toolbox launches and updates your wizards and apps.
+It also helps you manage your profiles.

 When you start Operator, an icon will appear in your `tray`, near your Wifi icon (the top or lower bar of your desktop, depending on what OS you